Frequently Asked Questions

 Students in the Ph.D. program have a wide range of academic and professional backgrounds.
 Our students come from a variety of fields including education, psychology, mathematics, statistics, and public health.
 The common factor in our students is that they have a strong interest in the methods and procedures used in quantitative, qualitative, and mixed methods.

 Program completion varies depending on whether students are full or part-time.
-Many students take 4+ years.
-We have about 2 students a year graduate.
+Many students take four or more years.
+We have about two students graduate per year.

 Yes, but this depends on the courses and the committee.

 Is it possible to take courses in the program before being admitted to the Ph.D. program?

 Yes, it is possible to take courses as a non-degree student.
 Before registering for coursework as a non-degree student, please call or come into the program to discuss possible courses to take.
 Taking one or two courses may give you a better sense of what the program is about and help you decide if this is the right career path for you.